 The GMT-Master II’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.

-A concealed attachment system ensures seamless visual continuity between the bracelet and case.
-On the 18 ct gold versions of the GMT-Master II, the Oyster bracelet includes ceramic inserts inside the links to enhance its flexibility and longevity.
+On the 18 ct gold versions of the GMT-Master II, the bracelets include ceramic inserts – designed by Rolex and patented – inside the links to enhance their flexibility and longevity.